 The best part is that the patient can mark tasks completed as they’re being done, and using activity feeds the patient can give updates one what did or did not help their wellbeing.
 This kind of organized communication allows the physician to get important treatment updates between visits, enabling them to ask better questions and tailor follow-up care.

-Using File Sharing to supercharge remote learning
+Using Document Collaboration to supercharge remote learning

 Second place winners “The Inevitables” wowed us with Project Horizon, a virtual classroom platform designed to smooth out some of the frustrations that arose as education became fully online during the 2020 COVID-19 Pandemic.
 Project Horizon is designed to act as a full service virtual classroom where students and educators can gather in an organized fashion that recreates some of the ideal aspects of a real world classroom environment.
 This included using group chats and direct messages to enable conversations, or using tasks to manage assignments and duties.
 As most schools turned to Zoom to conduct online learning last year, Project Horizon leveraged our Zoom call integration to make the experience of starting a virtual lecture seamless.

 But the element that really brought the whole experience together was how the team implemented Document Collaboration to make Project Horizon a fully functional LMS.
 By using the folders feature in file sharing, teachers could create spaces to distribute reading materials, coursework, worksheets, exams, and anything else students need to engage with the curriculum.

 Students can also use the folders to securely upload completed assignments, with version control to make sure that work isn’t being modified after it was turned in.
 Furthermore, using the comments feature built into our file sharing, teachers can leave feedback on the completed work that students can view at any time.